-Venice is not famed for a hectic nightlife but the persistent will persevere...
+Venice is not famed for a hectic nightlife (outside of carnival) but persistent party animals will find some excitement if they look in the right places.
 Piazza San Marco has the most popular social venues, and the tourist information centres have current English-language schedules of special events which are very useful to travellers in search of a good time.
 The Ospite di Venezia guide is available in the more expensive hotels.

 Become our Venice Travel Expert

 We are looking for contributors for our Venice travel guide.
 If you are a local, a regular traveller to Venice or a travel professional with time to contribute and answer occasional forum questions, please contact us.